-3. If not already selected, click Select a patient file and navigate to and select the file on your computer.
+3. Click Select a patient file and navigate to and select the file on your computer.

 Type a description for the document.

-To associate an owner to the file, select one from the list.
+To associate an owner to the file, select a provider from the list.

-Your adminstrator can make this field mandatory (Settings > Patient File > Require file ownership by default).
+Your administrator can make this field mandatory (Settings > Patient File > Require file ownership by default).

 Any file tags associated with the file appear as tabs in the Patient Files section of the patient chart.

-For information about customizing the tags, see Configuring file tags.
+For information about customizing the tags, visit Configuring file tags.